 Any potential overspends against the budget must in the first instance be discussed with the CEO.

-All delegated budget holders will receive finance training to enable them to manage their budgets effectively and efficiently.
+All delegated budget holders will receive finance training from the central finance team, to enable them to manage their budgets effectively and efficiently.

 2.4 Accounting System